Your Apple Watch can only save your life later if you turn on these features now

 We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.

-Tags: alerts, Amazon Associate, Apple, Apple iPhone, Apple Watch, chatbot, commission, digital lifestyle, Electrocardiogram, emergency, fall detection, Feature, Health app, health features, heart rate, Medical ID, notifications, phone, Podcast, purchases, radio show, settings, tech
+Tags: alerts, Amazon Associate, Apple, Apple iPhone, Apple Watch, chatbot, commission, digital lifestyle, Electrocardiogram, emergency, fall detection, Feature, Health app, health features, heart rate, Medical ID, notifications, phone, podcasts, purchases, radio show, settings, tech